kaspermunch/PopulationGenomicsCourse/Projects/README.md

 A. To what extent do individuals share SNPs contributed by archaic human introgression?
 In other words, how correlated are the archaic contents in two individuals?

-B. Is this correlation stronger when you compare individuals from different populations?
+B. How does this correlation chagne when you compare individuals from different populations?

-C. Is it even stronger when comparing individuals from different geographical regions?
+C. How does it chagne when comparing individuals from different geographical regions?

 D. Does the region containing the EPAS1 gene stand out in any way?
 (Redo the analysis above for a 1Mb window surrounding this gene).